oracle-livelabs/developer/orcl-blockchain-platform/2-labs-obp-appbuilder/obp-appbuilder.md

   ![Create New Enrollment](images/create_new_enrollment.png)

 4. Input enrollment information.
 See sample enrollment as example.
 Enrollment user had to be created in idcs.
 In this example 'marketplace','dealer1','dealer2' is used.
 Make sure the user has REST_Client role assoicated with the Blockchain instance.
-    - For marketplace Instance
+    - For marketplace Instance --> Create enrollments for marketplace, dealer1 & dealer2

   ![Sample Enrollment](images/enrollment_marketplace.png)

-    - For dealer1 Instance
+    - For dealer1 Instance --> Create enrollemnt for dealer1

   ![Sample Enrollment](images/enrollment_dealer1.png)

-    - For dealer2 Instance
+    - For dealer2 Instance ---> Create enrollemnt for dealer2

   ![Sample Enrollment](images/enrollment_dealer2.png)